NC STATE IN SEVILLA

 As is true for registration at your home college or university, it is the responsibility of each student to make sure that (s)he has officially registered all course changes with the program.

-If you are given a “no presentado” in a course because you stopped attending a course in which you were registered and failed to make the change in your registration, you will be given a failing grade on your official program transcript.
-Credit for a failed class will not be transferred, but record of the course and grade will remain on your program transcript.
+Note that: If you are given a “no presentado” in a course because you stopped attending a course in which you were registered and failed to make the change in your registration, you will be given a failing grade on your official program transcript.
+The grade for a failed class will also appear on your NC State transcript and impact your NC State GPA.

 Course Information

-For regular university courses you can usually obtain a course description/syllabus online on the website for a particular degree program.
+For regular university courses, you can usually obtain a course description/syllabus online on the website for a particular degree program.
 This description/syllabus should be kept with any written work you do for the course in case your home university asks for documentation concerning course content.
-See “Campus Universitario EUSA” under “Course Offerings” for information on how to navigate that website.
+See “Campus Universitario EUSA” or “Universidad de Sevilla” under “Course Offerings” for information on how to locate course information.

 Class Attendance

-Although different university professors will have different rules concerning class attendance, you are expected to attend classes on a regular basis, take all exams as scheduled by the professor, and turn in written work as required for the individual course.
+Although different university professors will have different rules concerning class attendance, you are expected to attend classes regularly, take all exams as scheduled by the professor, and turn in written work as required for the individual course.
 In no case will the COWA staff come to your defense if you receive a low grade in a course due to your failure to attend class or to turn in written work.

 You should also be aware that:

-• In order to receive credit for a course you must be in Seville for the entire semester and take the final exam at the end of the course.
+• To receive credit for a course you must be in Seville for the entire semester and take the final exam at the end of the course.
 If you decide to drop out of the program before the completion of a semester, you will receive no credit for courses that you began but did not finish.

 • If you miss a final exam due to illness or other legitimate reason, you are expected to reschedule the exam with the professor and remain in Seville until you complete the requirements for the course.
 It will not be possible to make up work in the U.S.